spokeninsilences/spokeninsilences/README.md

 # Spoken in Silences

+This site showcases my artwork, handcrafted items, and web development projects.
+It’s a space where minimalism meets meaning — curated with care, protected with intention.

 A quiet thread of emotion woven through yarn, code, and color.
 This portfolio is a sanctuary for handcrafted design, abstract expression, and heartfelt storytelling.
 Each page speaks softly — in textures, in pauses, in sound, in silences.